Open-and-Sustainable/prismAId/user_manual/manual.md

 key = "geographical scale"
 values = ["world", "continent", "river basin"]
 ```
+#### Examples and Explanation of Entries
+- [review]:
+  - This section header indicates the beginning of the review items configuration, which defines the structure of the knowledge map.
+- [review.1]:
+  - Defines the first item to be reviewed.
+  - key: "interest rate"
+    - The concept or topic to be extracted.
+  - values: [""]
+    - Possible values for this key.
+An empty string indicates that any value can be assigned.
+- [review.2]:
+  - Defines the second item to be reviewed.
+  - key: "regression models"
+    -The concept or topic to be extracted.
+  - values: ["yes", "no"]
+    - The key "regression models" can take either "yes" or "no" as its value, providing a clear binary choice.
+- [review.3]:
+  - Defines the third item to be reviewed.
+  - key: "geographical scale"
+    - The concept or topic to be extracted.
+  - values: ["world", "continent", "river basin"]
+    - The key "geographical scale" can take one of these specific values, indicating the scale of the geographical analysis.

 ## 6. Using the System
 ### Prompt Engineering and Examples